-- An initial request for a service e.g. first reporting a repair or if the matter can be resolved informally, - the general law, unless wrongly applied, - persons or bodies over which SLH has no control, - Reports about anti-social behaviour (ASB) are not part of this policy as there is a separate ASB Policy but complaints will be investigated if residents feel that the ASB Policy has not been properly implemented, - SLH's overall policies (e.g. rent levels, allocations policy, maintenance and renewal policies), - Matters which are, or could reasonably be expected to be the subject of court or tribunal proceedings, or which are in the hands of SLH's insurers.
+- an initial request for a service e.g. first reporting a repair or if the matter can be resolved informally, - the general law, unless wrongly applied, - persons or bodies over which SLH has no control, - reports about anti-social behaviour (ASB) are not part of this policy as there is a separate ASB Policy but complaints will be investigated if residents feel that the ASB Policy has not been properly implemented, - SLH's overall policies (e.g. rent levels, allocations policy, maintenance and planned renewal policies), - matters which are, the subject of legal proceedings, court or tribunal proceedings, or which are in the hands of SLH's insurers.
+We will make clear if this is the case and endeavour to continue to resolve issues where we can.

-If SLH decides not to accept a complaint a detailed explanation should be provided to the resident setting out the reasons why the matter is not suitable for the complaints process.
-A resident has the right to challenge this decision by bringing their complaint to the Ombudsman.
-Where appropriate the Ombudsman will instruct the landlord to take on the complaint.
+If SLH decides not to accept a complaint a detailed explanation should be provided to the customer setting out the reasons why the matter is not suitable for the complaints process.
+A resident or customer has the right to challenge this decision by bringing their complaint to the Housing Ombudsman.
+Where appropriate the Housing Ombudsman will instruct the landlord to take on the complaint.